joaoGabriel55/Flutter-Slidy-Mobular-Mobx/README.md

 # About

 Mobile Pokedex using [Pokeapi](https://pokeapi.co/).
-Thanks Flutterando.
+Thanks Flutterando for knowledge passed.